Zeng-WCh/BrainFxxkInterpreter/README.md

 # This project

-We take the input from standard input and execute it interpretly.
+We take the input from a file and execute it interpretly.